 Researchers have identified the gene variation that is most likely responsible for an unusual syndrome in the Akhal-Teke horse breed from Turkmenistan, in which foals are born with almost no hair and scaly skin.

-In doing so, they have provided what they believe is the first description in scientific literature of the condition known as Naked Foal Syndrome.
+In doing so, they have provided what they believe is the first description in the scientific literature of the condition known as Naked Foal Syndrome.

 Affected horses die between a few weeks and three years of age.
 It is not clear whether a specific disease process causes their premature deaths.